imixs/imixs-workflow/src/site/markdown/engine/queries.md

-# How to Search Documents
+# The Full-Text-Search

+The Imixs-Workflow engine provides a **Full-Text-Search** based on the [Lucene Search Technology](https://lucene.apache.org/).
+The Full-Text-Search is part of the [DocumentService](./documentservice.html) which provides different search methods.

+The Search-Index of Imixs-Workflow allows you search documents by a single _search term_ such as "cat" or "dog".
+Or you can define a _search query_ to select documents with specific item values.

-Since the Imixs-Workflow engine is bundled with the [Lucene Search Technology](https://lucene.apache.org/), documents can be queried by a lucene search term.
-A search term can be assembled from the very powerful query syntax of Lucene.
+The following section gives you an overview how a search term can be assembled from the very powerful [Lucene Query Syntax](https://lucene.apache.org/core/7_5_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package.description).

-## The Query Syntax
+## How to Search Documents

-A search string can be specified either as a simple string or as an combination of multiple parentheses expressions.
+A search term can be specified either as a simple string or as an combination of multiple parentheses expressions.

     the imixs workflow egine